vsariola/shader-holiday-card/README.md

 transparent film.

 Note that the foreground design will be *mirrored*: we want the printed side of the film facing directly against the printed side of the paper.
-I included some small and large circle in the design allowing figuring out which side is which;
+The designs include some small and large circles to allow figuring out which side is which;
 otherwise it's a bit tough to see from the film.

-To actually print the designs on Windows, to my shock I discovered that of the default Windows software, Paint had the best control of the final dimensions of the print.
+To actually print the designs on Windows, Paint has good enough control of the final dimensions of the print.
 It even read the DPI correctly, so if you do Page Setup before printing (File -> Print -> Page Setup), you can make the final print centered on paper and exactly 145 mm x 145 mm.

 ## ✂️Making the card📏